ValkyrienSkies/Valkyrien-Skies-2/fabric/src/main/java/org/valkyrienskies/mod/fabric/mixin/compat/hexcasting/README.md

 ## Mixins
 ### Hexical
-- `MixinPedestalBlockEntity` ensures its invisible item entities are Shipyard Entities
+- `MixinPedestalBlockEntity` ensures its invisible, block-bound item entities are Shipyard Entities
+- `MixinCradleEntity` mimics `MixinPedestalBlockEntity` for a similar use of item entities